Nella Pelkonen

-Nella Julia Pelkonen (born 13 April 2005 in Tampere) is a Finnish figure skater.
+Nella Julia Pelkonen (born 13 April 2005 in Tampere) is a retired Finnish figure skater.
 She is the 2023 Nordic champion and 2023–24 Finnish national champion.

 Personal life

-Pelkonen was born on April 13, 2005, in Tampere, Finland.
+Pelkonen was born on 13 April, 2005, in Tampere, Finland.
 In addition to figure skating, she also enjoys baking.

 Competitive career

 Early career

 Pelkonen started training figure skating in 2010 at the age of five when she entered the Koovee figure skating school in Tampere.
 The head coach of the Koovee FSC, Minna Järvinen, was impressed by Pelkonen's attitude and enthusiasm right from the beginning, and Pelkonen was quickly moved to higher level groups.
 From there, Pelkonen was coached by Järvinen and Christina Wendelin.

 Pelkonen debuted as an advanced novice skater at the 2019 Coupe du Printemps, where she won the bronze medal.